 Sophie said: “Gift Wrapped was a really fun & sweet read!
 It wasn’t what I expected, but it was even more and even better.
 I think that Gift Wrapped was a really entertaining read, perfect for this time of year, with funny, sweet and sexy moments.”

-5 stars from LOVExtra — “It’s a love story with all the trimmings.
+5 stars from LOVExtra said: “It’s a love story with all the trimmings.
 Barriers to communication, misunderstandings, family issues, irritating exes.
 Lots of good, mutually fulfilling naughtiness.”